 How much can I rent my house for?
 The final word

-If you’re wondering “how to rent my home,” determining what to charge each month for rent is just one step in renting out your house.
+Determining what to charge each month for rent is just one step in renting out your house.

-One of the simplest ways to set your rent is basing it on your home’s value, and the rule is 0.8% to 1.1% of your home’s value for rent.
+Remember, one of the simplest ways to set your rent is basing it on your home’s value, and the rule is 0.8% to 1.1% of your home’s value for rent.
 From there, you should check comparable rates in your area and think about your financial obligations.